 Call for Papers and Posters

 Traditionally, the IOSC solicits a broad range of technical and policy papers under four general categories: Prevent, Prepare, Respond, and Restore.
 Depending on historical events, emerging problems, or regulatory changes, specific topics under these four categories fluctuate in interest between successive IOSCs.
-The Executive and Program Committees extend a special request to our international community in an effort to truly round-out the participation and representation of our technical programfor the 2020 Conference.
-For IOSC 2020, the Executive and Program Committees have developed the following list of topics that are considered timely and appealing for papers and platform presentations in 2020.
-Abstracts submitted for any IOSC themed topic will be considered, however, a submission has a higher probability for acceptance if it relates to any of the IOSC 2020 Focus Topics listed below.
+The Executive and Program Committees extend a special request to our international community in an effort to truly round-out the participation and representation of our technical program for the 2021 Conference.
+For IOSC 2021, the Executive and Program Committees have developed the following list of topics that are considered timely and appealing for papers and platform presentations in 2021.
+Abstracts submitted for any IOSC themed topic will be considered, however, a submission has a higher probability for acceptance if it relates to any of the IOSC 2021 Focus Topics listed below.

 IOSC 2020 Focus Topics With Examples

 - New Developments in Prevention and Response Technologies and Practices – e.g. subsea oil spill response, capping, and containment/ source control, emerging technology assessment, buried oil, oil in ice, freshwater response challenges, oil exploration and production trends, decanting and oil/water separation, surface washing, dispersants, herders, ISB, salvage and marine firefighting, Spill Impact Mitigation Assessment (SIMA), etc.

 - Case Studies and Lessons Learned – e.g. Improving prevention, planning, response, and restoration by integrating lessons learned from oil spills and responses, such as: the Deepwater Horizon oil spill response (10-year anniversary), the Erika and Emily oil spill response (20-year anniversary), the Exxon Valdez oil spill response (30-year anniversary), or the Ixtoc oil spill response (40-year anniversary), etc.